P-J0shi/Scrape-Website-Images-to-Video-Converter/README.md

-# WebImage2Video
+# Scrape-Website-Images-to-Video-Converter

-WebImage2Video is a Python script that scrapes images from websites and converts them into a video.
+Image2Video is a Python script that scrapes images from websites and converts them into a video.
 It utilizes libraries such as BeautifulSoup for web scraping and OpenCV for image processing and video generation.

 ## Features: